COS-IN/Edge-IoT-Analytics-Box/Readme.md

 ## Repository Layout

-For details of each module, please refer to the README.md in the respective directory.

-* tserve
+Each module has it's own directory.

-  * Contains code to deploy torch serve on Jetson Orin along with scripts for building and delploying models.
+**./tserve (Torch Serve):** Contains code to deploy torch serve on Jetson Orin along with scripts for building and delploying models.

-* analytics
-  * Framework to setup the pipeline for data analytics using models deployed on torch serve.
+**./analytics (Framework):** Framework to setup a data analytics pipeline using models deployed on torch serve.

-* streaming_service
-  * Contains code to setup data streaming from sensors to InfluxDB, including scripts to setup InfluxDB.
+**./streaming_service (Data Fetching):** Contains code to setup data streaming from sensors to InfluxDB, including scripts to setup InfluxDB.

 ## Getting Started